Find the Best Camera Drone Selling Right Now

 Most leading camera drones use proprietary cameras these days for lots of practical reasons.
 The most important advantages of using the drone manufacturer’s camera include:

 - control over more camera features like shutter speed and zoom

-- camera features can be be planned, automated & synchronized w/ your flight plan, and executed with the manufacturer’s flight control system
+- camera features can be planned, automated & synchronized w/ your flight plan, and executed with the manufacturer’s flight control system

-Many professional film makers prefer camera drones with pro gimbals that can accept many different cameras.
+Many professional filmmakers prefer camera drones with pro gimbals that can accept many different cameras.

-Other popular third-party cameras used in aerial film and photography include:
+Popular third-party cameras used in aerial film and photography include:

 - Canon EOS 5D Mark III

 - RED Epic